redwoodjs/redwood/docs/docs/prerender.md

 In these routeHooks scripts you have full access to your database using prisma and all your services, should you need it.
 You use `import { db } from '$api/src/lib/db'` to get access to the `db` object.

 With the config above three separate pages will be written: `web/dist/blog-post/1.html`, `web/dist/blog-post/2.html`, `web/dist/blog-post/3.html`.
-If it's just three pages like this, it's no problem.
-But this easily and quickly explodes to thousands of pages, which will make your build process really slow, so please be careful with how many pages you prerender.
+A word of warning - if it's just a few pages like this, it's no problem - but this can easily and quickly explode to thousands of pages, which could slow down your builds and deployments significantly (and make them costly, depending on how you're billed).

 ## Prerender Utils